 How to use your ISSN barcode:

 After we receive your order, we will email your barcode images to you.
 The images will come in 4 different formats (jpeg, eps, tiff, pdf, and BMP).
 You can choose the format you prefer & insert the barcode into the design for your magazine cover.
 After your magazine has been printed and distributed to your retailers, they will enter the barcode number and product information into their inventory system.
 After that, when your barcode is scanned, the product details will appear on the retailer’s screen.

-Note: If you want us to send you a barcode that has supplement digits at the end (like in the example below), please let us know when you make your order.
+Note: If you want us to send you a barcode with supplement digits at the end (like in the example below), please let us know when you make your order.
 We can give you barcode images that have either 2-digit or 5-digit supplement numbers.
 Supplements are used on some magazine barcodes to represent the issue number of the magazine.

 We do many magazine and newsletter barcodes, including; Australian Working Stock Dog magazine, Oak magazine, Caddie magazine and Fassifern

 “That’s marvelous David, thanks a lot.
 That was the first time I’ve needed to get a barcode graphic, had no idea how to, yet within a few minutes on google I hooked up with you and here they are for $30.
 Magic.
 I expect to need a few more over the coming months.”
 Terry K